 The sun care market is huge—worth nearly $10 billion in 2016 alone—with something for every budget.
 But let's be honest: There's an overwhelming amount of choice when it comes to products, protection levels and brands available.
 So how do you figure out which product is best for you, and how much of it you actually need to use?

-To find out, we spoke to Dr. Susan Mayou, a consultant dermatologist at the Cadogan Clinic who is an expert when it comes to mole monitoring and skin cancer.
-With over 40 years of experience in dermatology, Dr. Mayou seemed like the perfect person to help us figure out sunscreen once and for all.
+To find out, we spoke to Susan Mayou, MD, a consultant dermatologist at the Cadogan Clinic who's an expert when it comes to mole monitoring and skin cancer.
+With over 40 years of experience in dermatology, Mayou seemed like the perfect person to help us figure out sunscreen once and for all.

 Decoding the Labels

-Let’s begin with the basics.
-Dr. Mayou explains that SPF simply stands for "sun protection factor," and it's "a measure of the protection you will receive from UVB rays which are the ultraviolet rays responsible for burning and reddening of the skin.
+Let's begin with the basics.
+Mayou explains that SPF simply stands for sun protection factor: "It's a measure of the protection you will receive from UVB rays, which are the ultraviolet rays responsible for burning and reddening of the skin.
 The higher the factor, the more protection you will receive.
 An SPF 50 sunscreen will block approximately 98% of UVB rays, SPF 30 will block 95% and SPF 15 will block 93% as long as it has been applied thickly enough."